Ningning-HOU/homepage/_pages/about.md

 Eligibility
 ======
 ------
 For admission to the PhD program, an international applicant needs an overall score of 6.5 in IELTS, or overall 83 in TOEFL iBT, or overall 58 in PTE.
-This requirement is waived if you have obtained a Bachelor's or Master's degree from an English-speaking country, e.g., Canada, USA, UK, New Zealand, Australia etc.